john pratt - fact file

 His determined approach to the game saw him form an effective partnership with Steve Perryman in midfield, where they were responsible for breaking down opposition's attacks and winning the ball to feed onto the more traditionally flamboyant Spurs players.
 However, it should be remembered that without the likes of Pratt, there would have been no supply line to the forwards.
 Because of his no-nonsense style, he rarely won praise from the Tottenham crowd, who failed to see his performances as essential to the team.
 It should not be forgotten that he scored a fair number of goals for Spurs, many cracking long-range efforts like the one in an evening League Cup replay at the Lane in the rain in December 1972, when he beat Ray Clemence in the Scousers goal from fully 35 yards with a rasping drive.

-He was part of the team that played both legs of the UEFA Cup final of 1974, which ended in crowd trouble and defeat in Holland at Feyenoord.
+1972-73 was John's first season as a regular in the first team and he was part of the team that played both legs of the UEFA Cup final of 1974, which ended in crowd trouble and defeat in Holland at Feyenoord.
 He was one of the players who took the defeat very hard.

 The promotion back to the First Division, Pratt once more found himself out of the side; this time a victim of the signing of the Argentinian Ricardo Villa.
 However, the big defeat at Anfield saw him restored to the team and he continued to be a regular until he was let go at the end of the 1979-80 season, joining Portland Timbers for three years in the NASL and the Indoor League in America.